tmalesinski/mk51fx2500re/README.md

 (see the documentation) so ordering by address does not lead to a logical order.

-You can also create a flow graph of instructions:
+You can also create a flow graph of instructions with Graphviz:

 ```
 ./analyze.py graph >code.dot
 dot -Tsvg code.dot >code.svg
 ```

+You should be able to view the resulting SVG file with a web browser.

 Some edges going from CALL instructions may be missing.
 A procedure may return to one of many possible addresses depending on which RETURN